acbeltrans/acbeltrans/README.md

 ### 🔥 What are my big passions?
 * 👩‍💻 Coding
 * 🌟 Empowering people through technology
-* 🎨 Designing and creating experiences
-* 🎮 Being a game developer in my free time
 * 📜 Colombia and its history

 ### 💼 What projects have I worked on?
-* <a href="https://github.com/acbeltrans/3d-graveyard">3D Graveyard<a>: Taking my first steps in creating 3D experiences using <a href="https://github.com/pmndrs/react-three-fiber">react-three-fiber<a>, a React renderer for Three.js
 * <a href="https://github.com/Juanpablor5/CV-OD">Civis Sum<a>: Through visual analytics, it allows comparing and observing points of interest on the behavior of both Colombians and the Congress of the Republic to obtain insights on citizen representation.

 ### 🎈 What are my skills?